Mahmudiyah rape and killings: Exposure and legal proceedings

 Watt then watched Kunk load up his convoy and leave.
 According to interviews, this was the exact scenario that Watt had feared.
 He had just been publicly identified as the whistleblower, then abandoned.
-He was now at an imminent risk of being murdered.
-"I can’t explain to you how I felt watching that convoy drive away," Watt recalled.
+"I can't explain to you how I felt watching that convoy drive away", Watt recalled.
 "I thought I was a dead man."
 However, Diem, who was at another checkpoint down the road, saw the convoy leaving Watt's patrol base.
 Diem asked Kunk if he had taken Watt with him.
 Kunk replied that he had not.
 Diem said, "You have to go back and get him.
-If you leave him there, they’ll kill him."Green, Barker, Cortez, Spielman, Howard, and Yribe were all arrested within days of this incident.
+If you leave him there, they'll kill him."

+Green, Barker, Cortez, Spielman, Howard, and Yribe were all arrested within days of this incident.
 Since Green had already been discharged from the military, the FBI assumed jurisdiction over him under the Military Extraterritorial Jurisdiction Act and the U.S. Department of Justice charged him with the murders.
-Green was arrested as a civilian, and convicted by a civilian court, the U.S. District Court in Paducah, Kentucky.
-The other four, all active-duty soldiers, were convicted through courts-martial.
+Green was arrested as a civilian and was tried and convicted by the United States District Court for the Western District of Kentucky in Paducah, Kentucky.